 [Hi 212] This course surveys the history of the peoples who came to make up the United States from the early discoveries of the New World to the end of the Civil War in 1865.
-Special attention is devoted to the development of national institutions, political history, ideological currents, and economic change.
-(HP, WP)
+Special attention is devoted to the development of national institutions, military and political history, ideological trends, and the impact of slavery on the nation's development.
+(HI, WP)